clojure-quant/quanta/docs/model.md

-# ta.engine
+# quanta.model

-ta.engine.protocol defines how algos and environments can interact with it.
+quanta.model.protocol defines how algos and environments can interact with it.

 ## algo <=> engine <=> environment
 The engine can be considered as an excel spreadsheet.